 He calls Hearst a “muckraker,” They banter: Hearst is impressed by Mank’s wit: “Have him seated next to me.”
 “Pops likes you,” Marion concludes.
-But in spite of Hearst being a big admirer of Mank, even later bankrolling 1/2 his paycheck for MGM, by the end of the film, Mank’s destroyed his relationship with Hearst with his binges and mockery.
+But in spite of Hearst being Mank’s big admirer, even later bankrolling half his paycheck for MGM, by the end of the film, Mank’s destroyed his relationship with Hearst with his binges and mockery.

 At L.B.
-Mayer’s birthday party, at Willie Hearst’s home, he gives an insulting toast to the man who ruined Christmas and cut salaries for everyone at MGM, except himself.
-Enraged that L.B. plead his case by: “this is what families do for each other,” Mank knows what “fathers” are and how they don’t care.
+Mayer’s birthday party, at Willie Hearst’s home, he gives an insulting toast to Mayer, who ruined Christmas and cut salaries for everyone at MGM, except himself.
+Enraged that L.B. pleaded his case by: “this is what families do for each other,” Mank knows what “fathers” are and how they don’t care.
 He refuses to be anyone’s monkey.

-If he’s not the organ grinder, the one pulling the strings, he feels too vulnerable to humiliation.
-Instead, he humiliates others – a brilliant provocateur.
+If he’s not the organ grinder, pulling the strings, he feels too vulnerable to humiliation.
+Instead, he humiliates others – he’s a brilliant provocateur.
 Mank can’t leave his prisons of arrogance or alcohol.
-He needs them, to drown his unrelenting self-contempt.
+He needs them, to silence his unrelenting self-contempt.

-When you’ve been traumatized as a child, you’re helpless, and you try to get some power however you can.
-Sometimes, like Mank, it’s by trying to drown your feelings to stave off anymore hurt.
-Sometimes it doesn’t serve you well.
+When you’ve been traumatized as a child, you’re helpless.
+You try to get power however you can.
+Sometimes, like Mank, it’s by trying to drown out your feelings to stave off any more hurt.
+Sometimes that doesn’t serve you well.
 That’s what happened to Mank.

-He won’t bow to anyone; won’t join the Writer’s Guild; won’t belong to any club that would have him as a member.
-He acts as if he’s above everything and everyone.
+Mank won’t bow to anyone; he won’t join the Writer’s Guild.
+Won’t belong to any club that would have him as a member.
+Mank acts as if he’s above everything and everyone.

-He won’t be anybody’s monkey; No, he won’t try to get anyone’s love, ever again.
+He won’t be anybody’s monkey; and he won’t try to get anyone’s love, ever again.
 He’ll stay inside his shelters.
 He can’t give up his principles or his drinking, they’re all he has.